-Welcome to the Yale Internal Medicine Residency Programs Diversity site!
+Diversity in the Medicine Residency Programs

-The Department of Medicine at Yale believes that residents should have the opportunity to train with colleagues who share common goals and values within the profession of medicine, but who themselves represent a broad range of life experiences, backgrounds, and perspectives.
+The Department of Medicine believes that residents should have the opportunity to train with colleagues who share common goals and values within the profession of medicine, but who themselves represent a broad range of life experiences, backgrounds, and perspectives.

 Benjamin Doolittle, MD MDiv